 Pregnant and breastfeeding women should not take chondroitin, since it has not been studied for safety in these groups.

 Interactions and Depletions

-Nonsteroidal anti-inflammatory drugs (NSAIDs) -- If you take NSAIDs to relive the pain of OA, taking chondroitin may reduce the dose of NSAIDs you need to take.
+Nonsteroidal anti-inflammatory drugs (NSAIDs): If you take NSAIDs to relive the pain of OA, taking chondroitin may reduce the dose of NSAIDs you need to take.
 Since NSAIDs can cause stomach bleeding, reducing the dosage can be helpful.
-Talk to your doctor, however, before taking chondroitin, since it can take several months before any improvements are felt.
+Talk to your doctor, however, before taking chondroitin, since it can take several months before you feel any improvements.